The street art in London is on another level.

 The street art scene in Shoreditch is always poppin’.
 If you want to see a deluge of jaw-dropping pieces by international artists as well as local talent, Shoreditch is the place to go.

 Spend any amount of time and you’ll find works by artists like Mr Cenz, Dreph, Dale Grimshaw, Oko and Zabou.
-You could spend days (I’m not exaggerating) traversing Shoreditch’s streets in search of murals and I’ll bet you still wouldn’t find them all.
+You could spend days (we’re not exaggerating) traversing Shoreditch’s streets in search of murals and we’ll bet you still wouldn’t find them all.

 Not sure where to start?
 I’ve written this step-by-step Shoreditch street art tour complete with a map to help you discover the best spots in the area.